fuzzballb/nd00333-capstone/README.md

 ## Dataset
-This data set contains details of a bank's customers and the target variable is a binary variable reflecting the fact whether the customer left the bank (closed his account) or he continues to be a customer.
+This data set contains details of a bank's customers and the target variable is a binary variable reflecting the fact whether the customer left the bank (closed his/her account) or he/she continues to be a customer.
+The dataset contains 10.000 records

 The data provided was balanced, didn't contain missing values and didn't have high cardinality features.
 This is verified by by running Azure autoML see [Data quality](#Data-quality)